 Advisor: Christopher Bocklage, M.F.A.

-Send to the graduate coordinator in the Department of Art a portfolio of 10-15 full screen size digital images of the applicant’s studio work organized in a multiple page PDF or PowerPoint file, or a folder of jpegs, on a CD with captions or a separate list stating title, medium, size, and date of completion for each image submitted of the applicant’s studio work, in the concentration to which he/she is applying, with a separate list stating title, medium, size and date of completion for each image submitted.
-(Applicants in three-dimensional disciplines may submit multiple views of examples.)
+A portfolio of 10-15 full screen size digital images of the applicant’s studio work organized in a multiple page PDF or PowerPoint file, or a folder of jpegs, on a CD with captions or a separate list stating title, medium, size, and date of completion for each image submitted of the applicant’s studio work and/or of student’s work with a separate list stating title, medium, size, and date of completion for each image submitted.